 Royal Ice Cream Sit-in, 1957

-On June 23, 1957, Rev. Douglas Moore of Asbury Temple Methodist Church led seven young, well-dressed African-American students, five of whom are pictured praying here, into the segregated Royal Ice Cream Parlor.
+On June 23, 1957, Rev. Douglas Moore of Asbury Temple Methodist Church led six young, well-dressed African-American students, five of whom are pictured praying here, into the segregated Royal Ice Cream Parlor.
 The group entered the “colored” entrance at the back of the restaurant and proceeded to the white section, where they sat down and ordered ice cream.
 The staff refused to serve them, and when they were told to leave by the manager, they responded by ordering another round of ice cream.
 The protesters were arrested and fined $10 plus court fees.
 Asked later about the incident by a reporter, Moore said, "We just decided we wanted to cool off, to get some ice cream or milkshakes."

 Protestor Virginia Williams had this to say: